Joker-vD/onepass-lambda-compiler/README.md

 * `:s NAME [=] λ-TERM` — adds λ-TERM to the evaluation environment under name NAME.
 NAME must be a valid variable name
 * `:f NAME` — removes all λ-terms with name NAME from the evaluation environment
 * `:l` — prints the evaluation environment
+* `:o FILENAME` — reads and evaluates all lines from the file named FILENAME
+* `# text...` — comment until the end of the line

 The supported syntax of the λ-calculus term is this EBNF grammar: